- What We Do

 If you’re reading this blog post, you probably understand the importance of having content on your company’s website in order to be found and ranked by search engines for common keywords and phrases your potential customers are using.
 Although most business owners we work with are quick to grasp why they need content on their website, it’s never as easy to explain how much content they need on their website.

-The question remains—how much?
+But, the question remains—how much is the right amount to rank in search engines?
 Let’s first examine how much content your customers need (after all, they pay your bills), and then we’ll discuss how much content the search engines need.

 How Much Content Do My Customers Need?

 So what is the minimal amount of content you can have on your site to make sure it’s still effective?
 In “Copy Hacker’s 30 Days of Persuasion” e-book, the book’s authors write that this is actually the wrong question to ask.
 The right question is:

 “When my users are on my site and are trying to find a product without wasting their time sorting through content, how much copy is enough copy… and how much is too much?”